GRTheory/clash_yaml/README.md

+# Repository
-This repository is used for saving my YAML files of Clash.
-Because of not support the RULE-SET feature, I have to write my customized configuration file.
+This repository is used for saving my YAML files.
+Because of the unsupported RULE-SET feature in the core version, I have to write my customized configuration files.